vkorotenko/NGeoMag/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/vkorotenko/NGeoMag/blob/master/LICENSE) file for details
+This project is licensed under the CC License - see the [LICENSE](https://github.com/vkorotenko/NGeoMag/blob/master/LICENSE) file for details